Chapter 5 Culture & Communication

 While intrinsic motivation captures an idealistic view of intercultural communication as rewarding in its own right, many contexts create extrinsic motivation.
 In either case, there is a risk that an individual’s motivation can still lead to incompetent communication.
 For example, it would be exploitative for an extrinsically motivated person to pursue intercultural communication solely for an external reward and then abandon the intercultural relationship once the reward is attained.
 These situations highlight the relational aspect of ICC, meaning that the motivation of all parties should be considered.
 Motivation alone cannot create ICC.

 Knowledge supplements motivation and is an important part of building ICC.
 Knowledge includes self- and other-awareness, mindfulness, and cognitive flexibility.
 Building knowledge of our own cultures, identities, and communication patterns takes more than passive experience (Martin & Nakayama).
-As you’ll recall from Chapter 2 “Communication and Perception”, on perception, we learn who we are through our interactions with others.
 Developing cultural self-awareness often requires us to get out of our comfort zones.
 Listening to people who are different from us is a key component of developing self-knowledge.
 This may be uncomfortable, because we may realize that people think of our identities differently than we thought.
 For example, when I lived in Sweden, my Swedish roommates often discussed how they were wary of befriending students from the United States.
 They perceived US Americans to be shallow because they were friendly and exciting while they were in Sweden but didn’t remain friends once they left.
 Although I was initially upset by their assessment, I came to see the truth in it.
 Swedes are generally more reserved than US Americans and take longer to form close friendships.
 The comparatively extroverted nature of the Americans led some of the Swedes to overestimate the depth of their relationship, which ultimately hurt them when the Americans didn’t stay in touch.
 This made me more aware of how my communication was perceived, enhancing my self-knowledge.
 I also learned more about communication behaviors of the Swedes, which contributed to my other-knowledge.

 The most effective way to develop other-knowledge is by direct and thoughtful encounters with other cultures.
 However, people may not readily have these opportunities for a variety of reasons.
 Despite the overall diversity in the United States, many people still only interact with people who are similar to them.
 Even in a racially diverse educational setting, for example, people often group off with people of their own race.
 While a heterosexual person may have a gay or lesbian friend or relative, they likely spend most of their time with other heterosexuals.
 Unless you interact with people with disabilities as part of your job or have a person with a disability in your friend or family group, you likely spend most of your time interacting with able-bodied people.
 Living in a rural area may limit your ability to interact with a range of cultures, and most people do not travel internationally regularly.
 Because of this, we may have to make a determined effort to interact with other cultures or rely on educational sources like college classes, books, or documentaries.
 Learning another language is also a good way to learn about a culture, because you can then read the news or watch movies in the native language, which can offer insights that are lost in translation.
 It is important to note though that we must evaluate the credibility of the source of our knowledge, whether it is a book, person, or other source.
 Also, knowledge of another language does not automatically equate to ICC.